2021 Kona Coffee Cultural Festival Board of Directors

 Michelle Sakata-Johnson 3 Years of Service

 Michelle is a 4th generation Japanese coffee farmer, crowned as the 1977 Kona Coffee Festival Queen.
-She graduated in 1978 from Konawaena High School and earned a degree in Fashion Designing at FIDM in San Francisco and Los Angeles.
 Michelle is currently restoring her family coffee-land-house that has been in her family for over 100 years.
+This is her third year of service.

 1989 Festival Board.
 Photo courtesy Bob Fewell, AlohaFotoHawaii.com